-Notice is hereby given that all persons in April 26, 1843. debted to the estate of Benjamin F. Holbert. late of Lackawaxen township, Pike county, deceased, are hereby requested to make payment immediately to the subscribers, to whom letters
+Notice is hereby given that all persons in April 26, 1843. debted to the estate of Benjamin F. Holbert, late of Lackawaxen township, Pike county, deceased, are hereby requested to make payment immediately to the subscribers, to whom letters testamentary have been issued; and all persons having demands against the said estate, are requested to produce them immediately, duly authenticated for settlement.

-BENJAMIN H. ROSE. } Executors.
+BENJAMIN H. ROSE, Executors.
 ALBERT J. HOLBERT, Lackawaxen tsp., April 6, 1844.
-61, for sale at their yard in Milford